Ichthyolestes: Discovery and classification

-Ichthyolestes pinfoldi was initially known only from teeth, which were found in the Eocene epoch near what is now Ganda Kas, Pakistan.
-Upon their discovery, I. pinfoldi was placed within the family Mesonychidae, a group of terrestrial mammals from which cetaceans were previously thought to have evolved.
-Due to morphological distinctions from other mesonychids, I. pinfoldi was later acknowledged and described as an archaeocete, making it the first pakicetid to be described.
+Ichthyolestes pinfoldi was initially known only from teeth, which were found in the Eocene aged Ganda Kas formation, Pakistan.
+Upon its discovery, I. pinfoldi was placed within the family Mesonychidae, a group of terrestrial mammals previously thought to be the ancestors to cetaceans.
+Due to differences with mesonychids, I. pinfoldi was reclassified as an archaeocete within the family Pakicetidae.

-Cranial and postcranial material of I. pinfoldi have also been found in the Kuldana Formation located in present-day Pakistan, from the early-middle Eocene, and from the Subathu sediments of Jammu and Kashmir, India.
+Fossils of I. pinfoldi have also been found in the Kuldana Formation, Pakistan, from the early-middle Eocene, and from the Subathu sediments of Jammu and Kashmir, India.

 Description

 Ichthyolestes is the smallest pakicetid, approximately 29% smaller than Pakicetus, and has been considered "fox-sized".
 They retain many features typical of terrestrial Eocene artiodactyls, including long and gracile limb bones, a fused sacrum, small mandibular foramen, and no cranial telescoping.
 The body plan of Ichthyolestes is generally similar to Pakicetus, but smaller and more gracile.
 Therefore, locomotion is also thought to be reliant on quadrupedal paddling.